 Crash reporting and analytics are not enabled.
 We do not run Firebase Analytics, Firebase Crashlytics, or any third-party SDKs that profile your behaviour.

-Separately, the marketing website at shalemli.com uses Cloudflare Web Analytics — a cookie-free service that records aggregate visit counts (page views, country, referrer) without any personal identifiers or behavioural profiling.
+Separately, the marketing website at shalemli.com uses Cloudflare Web Analytics — a cookie-free service that records aggregate visit counts (page views, country, referrer).
+Cloudflare Web Analytics does not give us individual-level profiles or cross-site tracking identifiers; Cloudflare may receive request metadata such as IP addresses transiently for delivering the site and serving the analytics.
 This applies only to the website; the iOS app does not use Cloudflare Web Analytics.

 4. Permissions Shalemli requests